sharedstreets/CurbLR/examples/complex_examples.md

 ```

 # Complex time and user dependent regulations

 No vehicles may stop between 3:30pm and 6:30pm Monday through Friday.
-Truck loading zone only between 6am and 10am Monday through Friday with a one hour limit.
-Two hour parking allowed between 10am and 3:30pm Monday through Friday, 6:30pm and 10pm Monday through Friday, and 8am to 10pm Saturday and Sunday.
+Truck loading zone only between 6am and 10am
+Monday through Friday with a one-hour limit.
+Two hour parking allowed between 10am and 3:30pm Monday through Friday, 6:
+30pm and 10pm Monday through Friday, and 8am to 10pm Saturday and Sunday.

 ### **Sign**